-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 On Tuesday, Fed vice-chair Stanley Fischer spoke in Amsterdam that, while the U.S. and other countries have taken steps to make housing finance systems stronger, more needs to be done to prevent a crisis in the future, according to a Reuters report.
 Dallas and Boston Fed presidents are also scheduled to deliver remarks on Tuesday.

-In Toronto, a sharp drop in oil prices will likely weigh on energy shares.
+In Toronto, oil's early decline will likely take a toll on energy shares.
 Crude was down more than $1 a barrel ahead of the start of trading Tuesday.
 Also on the energy front, Cenovus Energy announced a five-year plan that it says will generate 14-per-cent annualized free funds flow growth through to 2021 at a West Texas Intermediate price of $55 (U.S.) a barrel.
 The company also said CEO Brian Ferguson will retire at the end of October.

 Monday's rally on Wall Street extended to parts of Asia and Europe overnight.
 Japan's Nikkei neared a two-year high, ending the day up 0.81 per cent.
 Hong Kong’s Hang Seng lost 0.3 per cent, and the Shanghai composite fell 0.1 per cent.
-In Europe, London’s FTSE 100, Germany’s DAX and the Paris CAC 40 were up by between 0.4 and 0.3 per cent by about 5:30 a.m.
-(ET).
+In Europe, London’s FTSE 100 was down 0.2 per cent, Germany’s DAX slipped 0.03 per cent while the Paris CAC 40 was up 0.15 per cent.

 Commodities